-Welcome to AI4RAILS 2022
+Welcome to AI4RAILS 2023

-3rd International Workshop on “Artificial Intelligence for RAILwayS”
+The 4th International Workshop on “Artificial Intelligence for RAILwayS”

 The impact of Artificial Intelligence (AI) on the industry has been so disruptive that it gave rise to a new wave of research and applications.
 Several industries, mainly in logistics and manufacturing, have benefited significantly from AI adoption and this positive trend is planned to be kept in the future.
 Modern and future railways represent one of the fields in which AI is expected to have a significant impact in a medium to long term perspective, to get higher levels of automation.
 Despite this opening for unprecedented scenarios in railway systems, it also raises concerns regarding system dependability and new threats associated with a high level of autonomy.

 Therefore, the first step towards the adoption of AI in the railway sector is understanding to what extent AI can be considered reliable, safe and secure.
-In such a context, building upon the ongoing Shift2Rail project RAILS (Roadmaps for the AI integration in the raiL Sector), in 2019 the AI4RAILS workshop series has been started with the aim to provide annually a forum for researchers, practitioners and business leaders to discuss and share new perspectives, ideas, technologies and solutions for effective and dependable integration of AI techniques in rail-based transportation systems.
+In such a context, building upon the ongoing RAILS project (Roadmaps for A.I.
+Integration in the Rail Sector, funded by Shift2Rail) in 2019 the AI4RAILS workshop series has been started with the aim to provide annually a forum for researchers, practitioners and business leaders to discuss and share new perspectives, ideas, technologies and solutions for effective and dependable integration of AI techniques in rail-based transport systems.